SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     2. To your main/master branch add the following rules:

-        * Atleast one person needs to approve any PR
+        * At least one person needs to approve any PR
         * All your workflows has to pass
         * All conversations needs to be resolved